 Here’s a snapshot of the key ingredients.
 Scroll down to the recipe care for the complete list.

 - Shrimp – Large shrimp (31/35) are a good size for baking on a sheet pan, but extra-large (26-30) or jumbo shrimp (21/25) are also good options.
 The larger the shrimp, the longer they’ll need to bake (only 1 extra minute or so).
+Choose shrimp that is already peeled and deveined.

 - Asparagus – Make sure it’s fresh and in season.
 Look for vibrant green asparagus that snaps effortlessly.
 Avoid spears that are discolored or have slimy tips.